 For our Pink Bag: we used alternating strips using white as the main and 2 contrasting pink strips

-For our Blue Bag: we used alternating strips using blue as the main and 4 different colour co-ordinated strips
+For our Blue Bag: we used alternating strips using blue as the main and 4 different colour co-ordinated strips.
+This bag was made using a jelly roll called ‘Chantilly’ by Lauren and Jessi Jung for Moda.

 - Batting or fusible fleece.